 Now that we have refreshed our memory of what SAFe is and why it is needed in an organization, let us understand what are the various scaled agile ceremonies that are needed in the team when they are following the SAFe approach in the project.

-What are SAFe Agile Ceremonies?
+What are Scaled Agile Framework Ceremonies?

 Ceremonies in agile are specialized meetings designed to help in collaboration, coordination, and alignment in teams who are operating under the Scaled Agile Framework.
 These SAFe meetings are designed to function on different levels to help with coordination and synchronization in large agile implementations.